-Here’s a neat trick for painting and finishing your faux wood products.
+Here’s a neat trick for painting and finishing beams.

-But for homeowners looking to match their faux wood products with existing wooden features – or who want a different look to their synthetic wood – you can order many of our products unfinished; and stain or paint them yourself to achieve any look conceivable.
+But for homeowners looking to match the faux with existing wooden features – or just want a more personalized look – many of our products are available unfinished.
+You can stain or paint them yourself to achieve any look conceivable!

-We have great guides to painting and finishing your faux wood beams here, plus blog posts that cover cool tips and tricks like staining knots on your false beams.
-But one cool trick we haven’t covered before is the art of drybrushing.
+We have great guides to painting and finishing your beams here, plus blog posts that cover cool tips and tricks like staining knots.
+But one interesting technique we haven’t covered before is the art of drybrushing.

-Drybrushing is a finishing technique used to highlight the texture of surfaces; and is particularly well-suited to finishing our faux wood products because they’re all vividly detailed with rich, authentic textures taken from molds of real wood and timber.
+Drybrushing is a finishing method used to highlight the texture of surfaces; and is particularly well-suited to finishing our products which possess rich, authentic textures taken from molds of real wood.

 Drybrushing is almost the exact opposite of staining – in which dark colors pool into the crevices and cracks of textured surfaces to make them appear darker and more pronounced.
 In contrast, drybrushing involves adding a lighter color to the raised areas of a textured surface; which is especially useful when painting or staining in lighter colors.

 - A lighter color paint to drybrush with – we recommend water-based acrylic